-With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the most successful food trends on the planet.
+With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 And after just one bite, you’ll see why!

 It’s so popular that it’s jumped out of our phones and into mainstream media.
 So, you don’t even need a TikTok account to check it out.

 Of course, the big question is: is it worth the hype?

 Don’t take my word for it.
 Instead, try this recipe for baked feta pasta and see for yourself just how spectacular it is.

 Oh, and did I mention that it’s super easy to recreate at home?
 Yeah, this baked pasta recipe is a definite must-make!